IRT-SystemX/dqm-ml/README.md

 ### Pipeline definition

-A dqm-ml pipeline is a yaml file that contains the list of dataset you want to evaluate, and the list of metrics you to compute on each ones.
+A dqm-ml pipeline is a yaml file that contains the list of dataset you want to evaluate, and the list of metrics you want to compute on each ones.
 This file has a primary key **pipeline_definition** containing  a list of items where each item has the following required fiedls:
   - dataset : The path to the dataset you want to evaluate .
   - domain : the category of metric you want to apply
   - metrics : The list of metrics to compute on the dataset .
 (For completeness only this field is not used)

-For reprensetativeness domain only, the following additional parameters fields are required:
+For representativeness domain only, the following additional parameters fields are required:
   - bins :
   - distribution :

   You can use an optionnal field :
   - columns : The list of columns from your dataset on which you want to restrict the computations of metrics.
 If this field is missing, by default the metrics are applied on all columns of the given dataset

 The field ```datasets ```, can be a path to a single file  or a path to a folder.
 If the path points on a single file,  fhe file content is directly loaded and considered as the final dataset to evaluate.
 Supported extension for files are "csv, txt, xls,xlsx, pq and parquet".
-In case of csv ortxt file,  you can set a ```separator ``` field to indicate the separator tp be used to parse the file.
+In case of csv or txt file,  you can set a ```separator ``` field to indicate the separator to be used to parse the file.

 If the defined path is a folder, all files within the folder will be automatically concatened along the rows axis to build the final dataset that will be considered for the evaluation.
 For folders, you can use an additional ```extension ``` field to concatenate only the files with the specified extension in the target folder.
-By default all present file are tried to be concatenated.
+By default all present files are tried to be concatenated.

 For example: